+Throughout the southeastern US the possibilites are many.
 Enjoy the beach along North Carolina’s Crystal Coast; tap your feet to Cajun tunes in Louisiana; navigate secret caverns in Alabama; sing-a-long at a cowboy bonfire in Tennessee; walk across a swinging at Grand Father Mountain in North Carolina.
-Take a look, better yet take a trip and see if you agree that fun factor is high, the crowd level low and vacationing is easy.
 North Carolina: the Crystal Coast – Fishing, Surfing, and Family Beach Time.

 Visit Cape Lookout National Seashore with its awesome light house and take part in Maritime Museum family discovery programs and overnight classes - Cape Lookout for Families, and Surfari for Girls.
 Family vacation base: